The page has been translated by Gen AI.

 Work History ListResource Change History

-• Work History List list, when you click the corresponding resource, the Work History Details popup opens
+• When you click the corresponding resource in the Work History List list, the Work History Details popup opens

 Managing Cluster Resources

-To manage cluster resources, we provide cluster version upgrade, kubeconfig download, and control plane logging modification features.
+We provide cluster version upgrade, kubeconfig download, and control plane logging modification features for cluster resource management.

 Caution